 Vertices are evicted from oversized parts in the same manner as the prior formulation.
 The destination parts then try to acquire as close to $\sigma - |B|$ vertices from the evicted set as possible.
 Given that the evicted vertices are arranged in an unordered list, each destination partition selects a contiguous group from this list.
-Destination partitions are overlaid onto the unordered list according to their capacity, forming a one-dimensional ``cookie-cutter'' pattern.
+Destination partitions are overlayed onto the unordered list according to their capacity, forming a one-dimensional ``cookie-cutter'' pattern.
 This formulation guarantees that no oversized parts remain after a single iteration, if vertex weights are unit.
 We observe that vertex weights are often a significant fraction of the size constraint when more than one iteration is necessary.
-We denote this extension as strong rebalancing (Jetrs) due to its ability to achieve balance in one iteration in most scenarios.

-Jetrw is much more effective at minimizing loss than Jetrs, even though it may require more iterations to converge upon a balanced partition.
+We denote this extension as strong rebalancing (Jetrs) due to its ability to achieve balance in one iteration in most scenarios. \\ \\ Jetrw is much more effective at minimizing loss than Jetrs, even though it may require more iterations to converge upon a balanced partition.
 Our observations indicate that Jetrs requires fewer iterations to converge in any of the following scenarios: regular graphs, small values of $k$, and large imbalance ratios.
-We propose a combination of the two formulations, wherein we apply Jetrw for a certain number of iterations, and then apply Jetrs if the partition is still unbalanced.
-We find that even a single iteration of Jetrw followed by an iteration of Jetrs can achieve much of the benefit of a large number of iterations of Jetrw.
+We propose a combination of the two formulations, where we apply Jetrw for a certain number of iterations (denoted as $b_{max}$ in Algorithm~\ref{alg:refinement}), and then apply Jetrs if the partition is still unbalanced.
+We find that even a single iteration of Jetrw followed by an iteration of Jetrs can achieve much of the benefit of an unlimited number of iterations of Jetrw.
 Our full rebalancing (Jetr) consists of two iterations of Jetrw followed by a single iteration of Jetrs.
 If more iterations are necessary due to large vertex weights, these are performed with Jetrs.
-For both rebalancing variants, we find it beneficial to restrict a vertex from leaving an oversized partition if its respective vertex weight is larger than $1.5(|p_a| - \frac{|V|}{k})$.
+For both rebalancing variants, we find it beneficial to restrict a vertex from leaving an oversized partition if its respective vertex weight is greater than $1.5(|p_a| - \frac{|V|}{k})$.
 This restriction is applied before we construct $L'$.